 The mission of the Black Students Association is to foster the success and development of the African American student body by creating a community that develops cultural identity and encourages inclusion while upholding Christian morals and policies of Abilene Christian University.

-In 1996 Essence of Ebony was founded by a group of concerned students who felt ACU needed more cultural organizations represented on campus.
+In 1996 Essence of Ebony was founded by a group of concerned students who felt ACU needed a broader spectrum of cultural organizations represented on campus.
 These students wanted to celebrate the African American culture through a black history program.

 The organization evolved into something bigger than a program.
-Today, Essence of Ebony is now the Black Students Association (BSA) and is an official Abilene Christian University student organization under the Office of Multicultural Enrichment (OME).
+Today, Essence of Ebony is now the Black Students Association (BSA) and is an official Abilene Christian University student organization under the Office of Multicultural Affairs (OMA).

 For more information, please visit our website